zulip/zulip/templates/zerver/help/index.md

 ## Notifications

-## Integrations & Bots

 ## Apps
-* Use Zulip on Mac OS
+* Zulip on Mac OS
-* Use Zulip on Linux
+* Zulip on Linux
-* Use Zulip on Windows
+* Zulip on Windows
-* Use Zulip on Android
+* Zulip on Android
-* Use Zulip on iOS
+* Zulip on iOS
-* Use Zulip in a terminal
+* Zulip in a terminal
 * Connect to Zulip over IRC/etc (not implemented?)

+---

 # Include Zulip

 * [Chat with zulip button](/help/chat-button-for-zulip)

----

 # Old table of contents: